kim0chi/CampusFlow/CLIENT_TESTING_GUIDE.md

 # Client Testing Guide
-## Student Enrollment System - Comprehensive Feature Testing
+## CampusFlow - Comprehensive Feature Testing

-This guide will walk you through testing **all features** of the Student Enrollment System, including enrollment workflows, prerequisite checking, prospectus tracking, grading, and administrative functions.
+This guide will walk you through testing **all features** of CampusFlow, including enrollment workflows, prerequisite checking, prospectus tracking, grading, and administrative functions.

 ---